A subtrope of Parental Abandonment: The father of a character or characters is missing or absent.

-While the dads of the Deadliest Catch crews usually return, they're gone for so long and in such dangerous conditions there (multiple) divorces are not uncommon and actually a deterrent for one young father who was thinking of joining the family business.
+While the dads of the crews usually return, they're gone for so long and in such dangerous conditions there (multiple) divorces are not uncommon and actually a deterrent for one young father who was thinking of joining the family business.

 Jake Anderson's dad literally disappeared, although he wasn't a crew member.

-We know a bit more as of season 2 - apparently Mike cheated on Nathan's mother, walked out on her, and has another son he'd never bothered to mention.
+Misfits: Nathan's father.
+Implied to have been the "psychologically absent" type before leaving Nathan and his mother altogether.
+Apparently he cheated on Nathan's mother, walked out on her, and has another son he'd never bothered to mention.
 Oh, and he also left Nathan alone and unattended in Ikea for three hours on his eighth birthday, during which time Nathan ended up having lunch with a known pedophile.

 Nathan: That sick pervert cared more about me than dad ever did...he would've taken me to the zoo.